Assisting the Grading of a Handwritten General Chemistry Exam with Artificial Intelligence: Conclusions

 \section{Conclusions}

 In this study, we explored the effectiveness of AI-assisted grading for open-ended, handwritten general chemistry exams, aiming to balance efficiency with grading quality in large-enrollment courses.
 By comparing AI-generated scores to expert human graders, we demonstrated that carefully calibrated AI systems can substantially reduce grading workloads without sacrificing accuracy.
-Our analysis indicated that AI reliably identifies fully correct answers, significantly streamlining grading when used selectively.
+Grading accuracy could be further improved by averaging multiple, independent runs.
+Our analysis indicated that deploying confidence filtering yields more dependable identification of fully correct answers, significantly streamlining grading when used selectively.

 Based on these findings, we recommend that instructors initially deploy AI grading for low-stakes assessments such as quizzes and homework to establish confidence in the system.
 For high-stakes exams, a hybrid approach is most effective: instructors can confidently accept AI-graded full-credit responses, reserving human grading primarily for partially correct or ambiguous answers.
 Furthermore, utilizing AI-generated grading as a first-pass strategy allows teaching assistants to focus their expertise on nuanced student misconceptions and deeper feedback.